 Best Burgers in Queenstown

 Over the past 20 years, Ferg Burger has grown from a backstreet burger shop to become the most popular restaurant in Queenstown.
 And for a good reason.
-Not only do they make possibly the best burgers in the world, but you can buy one for under $15 NZD!
+Not only do they make possibly the best burgers in the world (at least certainly in New Zealand), but you can buy one for under $15 NZD!

-This makes it not only one of the cheapest places to eat in Queenstown, but also one of the biggest and most enjoyable meals you can find.
+This makes this Queenstown institution not only one of the cheapest places to eat in Queenstown, but also one of the biggest and most enjoyable meals you can find.

-We thoroughly enjoyed the Ferg Burger with cheese, but you should make an effort to try as many different burgers as you can during your stay in Queenstown.
+We thoroughly enjoyed the Classic Fergburger with cheese, but you should make an effort to try as many different burgers as you can during your stay in Queenstown.
 Trust us, when you get back home and reminisce of the burger you once had back in New Zealand, you will regret not eating another.

 If you have heard of Ferg Burger, then it is likely you have also heard about the queues.
 They basically go for miles as hundreds of desperate tourists mill around the shop like a swarm of bees.
 So we wanted to offer the number one tip of this blog post: